Large deviations for the 3D dimer model: Properties of entropy

-\item On the complement of the infinite paths with nonzero slope in $(\tau_1,\tau_2)$, $\tau_1'$ is equal to $\tau_1$ and $\tau_2'$ is equal to $\tau_2$. \end{enumerate} We call this procedure \emph{chain swapping with probability $p$}.
+We call this procedure \emph{chain swapping with probability $p$}.
 See Figure \ref{fig:chain swap}.
-Chain swapping transforms a measure $\mu$ on $\Omega\times \Omega$ into a new measure $\mu'$ on $\Omega\times \Omega$ which we call the \textit{swapped measure}. \begin{rem} Note that we only swap on the infinite paths of \textit{nonzero slope}.
+Chain swapping transforms a measure $\mu$ on $\Omega\times \Omega$ into a new measure $\mu'$ on $\Omega\times \Omega$ which we call the \textit{swapped measure}.\termindex{Chapter 7!chain swapping, swapped measure}

+\begin{rem} Note that we only swap on the infinite paths of \textit{nonzero slope}.
 This is a technical point.
-We do not know if the ``asymptotic independence" result of Lemma \ref{prop: infinite lines zero measure} holds for infinite paths of zero slope.
-However we need Lemma \ref{prop: infinite lines zero measure} to show that the swapped measure is still ergodic (Proposition \ref{prop:preserve_ergodicity}). \end{rem}
+We do not know if the ``asymptotic independence" result of Lemma \ref{prop: infinite lines zero measure} holds for infinite paths of zero slope, but we need asymptotic independence to show that the swapped measure is still ergodic (Proposition \ref{prop:preserve_ergodicity}). \end{rem}

 For the rest of this section, we study whether or not certain properties (ergodicity, the Gibbs property) are preserved under chain swapping, and how certain quantities (entropy, mean current) transform under chain swapping.